What is the Reportable Conduct Scheme

 Who needs to comply?

 The scheme applies to businesses and organisations that care for, supervise or exercise authority over children.
-Sectors that need to comply are listed in the Child Safe Organisations Act.
-These businesses and organisations are known in the law as reporting entities, which is a term used on this website and in our guidance.
+Sectors that need to comply are listed in the Child Safe Organisations Act 2024.
+These businesses and organisations are known in the law as reporting entities, which is a term used across our website and in our guidance.

 Find out who needs to comply with the scheme.